 There was once a time where you had to be one of those rabid Cardinals fans to be interested in a Dylan Carlson rookie card.
-Not anymore.
-Over the past year or so, the newfound pride of the Red Bird farm system EXPLODED up MLB prospect charts.
+But the best batter to emerge Red Bird farm system EXPLODED up MLB prospect charts.
 Some scouts even had the young outfielder in the top 10 overall.
 Just take a look at Carlson’s 2019 year on the farm and you’ll see why.

 Here’s another former top prospect looking to bounce back in 2021.
 It may be a good idea to consider scooping up one of these Michael Kopech rookie cards!

 Dylan Carlson Rookie Card Value Guide

 As we usually like to do, we’ll get to the most valuable first!
 And it comes as no surprise to see Mr. Bowman Chrome open things up.
 As with any Chrome card, there are all kinds of options to choose from.
 Autograph?
 Refractor?
 Just plain?
 All of these will make a big difference in value.
 However, if you snag an auto-refactor you’ll have a card worth at least a few hundred.
 Want to go for a GOLD auto-refractor?
 Even a grade 9 will run you close to $1,000!

 2020 Bowman Scouts Top 100 (Buy on eBay)